amcaar/Minesweeper/README.rst

 * The player can put a flag on the boxes that the player thinks that there are mines.
 * If you discover a square with a mine, the game is over.

+The application has a responsive design, its views adapt automatically to the screen of the device.

 .. image:: activitybomb.png
    :scale: 75 %